Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 !!! note

     On Windows, LaTeX will attempt to install the missing packages automatically and will ask you if it should do so.
+This means you only need to confirm a dialog (once per missing package).
+On macOS and Linux, you'll need to use the command line.

 1. All LaTeX packages are listed in the [“Comprehensive TeX Archive Network” (CTAN)](https://www.ctan.org/).
 Take the filename (including its extension, `.sty`) or the command, and search for it using the search bar.
 2. For example, if LaTeX complains that the command `\hypertarget` is not defined, [search for it like this](https://www.ctan.org/search?phrase=hypertarget).